Chambana12/Final-Project_Practical-Machine-Learning-/README.md

 dim(myTesting)
 [1] 5885   53

-# remove first variable X - row index
+### Remove first variable X - row index
 myTraining <- myTraining[,-1]
 myTesting <- myTesting[,-1]

-## sapply on myTraining and calculate if % of NAs in each feature is greater than 0.95 respectively.
+### Sapply on myTraining and calculate if % of NAs in each feature is greater than 0.95 respectively.
-# rationale: variables that contain in excess of 95% NA elements do not contribute any predictive power
+### Rationale: variables that contain in excess of 95% NA elements do not contribute any predictive power
 NA.95 <- sapply(myTraining, function(x) {mean(is.na(x))}) > 0.95

-# results show that
+### Results show that
 myTraining <- myTraining[, NA.95==FALSE]
 myTesting <- myTesting[, NA.95==FALSE]